-I’ll make this extremely brief I am looking to spend 5 minutes on the phone with you to talk to you about what my company is doing for 400 companies in 40 different states helping them become more profitable.
-We are an outsourcing firm our clients outsourcing things like payroll, taxes, workers comp, and benefits like medical, dental, vision, HR support, workers comp, all kinds of stuff like that.
+I’ll make this extremely brief.
+I am looking to spend 5 minutes on the phone with you to talk to you about what my company is doing for 400 companies in 40 different states helping them become more profitable.
+We are an outsourcing firm and our clients are outsourcing things like payroll, taxes, workers comp, and benefits like medical, dental, vision, HR support, workers comp, all kinds of stuff like that.

 I think this could be a more powerful value statement including a little more about how he improves profitability.
-The second half of the value statement where he lists out all of the services he provides is also more of a product description statement than value statement and I would actually completely remove that from the cold call script because it is just a waste of space sharing all of that and by listing out everything he sells, he gives the prospect an opportunity to disqualify having a conversation by identifying that there is not a need for each thing that he lists out.
+The second half of the value statement where he lists out all of the services he provides is also more of a product description statement than value statement and I would actually completely remove that from the cold call script because it is just a waste of space sharing all of that and by listing out everything he sells.
+This also gives the prospect an opportunity to disqualify having a conversation by identifying that there is not a need for each thing that he lists out.